Cray-HPE/hms-hmnfd/HMNFD_Design.md

 * Ability to get and modify current service operating parameters
 * Ability to receive State Change Notifications from the Hardware State Manager

-_hmnfd_ typically runs on an SMS cluster as one or more Docker container instances managed by Kubernetes.
+_hmnfd_ typically runs on a Kubernetes cluster as one or more Docker container instances managed by Kubernetes.
 It can also be run from a command shell for testing purposes.